JosephiusX/Emaily/README.md

 About how http is stateless but not https as well as how it works with tokens to remimber users for Authentication.

 Time : 7:00
+# 36 Signing In Users with OAuth
+High level overview and again in detail.

+# 37 Introduction to MongoDB

+# 38 MongoDB Atlas Setup and Configuration
+1. Go to https://www.mongodb.com/atlas/database and click the Try Free button (or Sign In if you already have an account)

+2. Create user account.
+Get started free.

+3. Accept privacy polocy and submit

+4. Brief Questionere.

+5. Create free 'Shared' cluster.

+6. Click Create Cluster.

+7. Security config screen, enter username/password.
+Copy in safe place.

+8. Scrrol to 'Where would you like to connect  from'.
+Select 'My local Environment', enter '0.0.0.0/0' in 'IP Address' field.(imporntant to avoid connection errors).
+Click 'Finish' button.

+9. Confirmation appears.
+Click 'Go to Database'

+10. Cluster may take  a few minutes to generate(green circle to left when done).
+Click 'Connect' button.

+11. Select 'Connect Your Application'.

+12. Copy the full connection string and click the 'Close' button.

+13. In 'config/keys.js', create 'mongoURI'.
+Add the add the copied URI.

+14. Remember to replace <password> with the Atlas user's actual password.
+Next add a db name after slash before question mark.

+15. Navigate to dbs that were created by selecting 'Browse Collections' tab.

+using emaily-dev as it that I have already setup.

+change password:

+    From emaily-dev:
+      Database Access
+        Edit
+          generate or create new password